chrisgurney/chrisgurney.ca/src/md/faq.md

 # Talk about a time when you couldn't deliver on something.

+Accessibility at Achievers:

-Accessibility at Achievers, took longer than expected, with friction:
+- wasn't able to see it through before I left: took longer than expected, with friction
 - no knowledge internally
 - limited resources: one developer
 - solution: focussed in on core workflow (login, recognition, catalog)